-- 6.7.
-Late Quotations must not be accepted unless the lateness is caused by the Council or other matters reasonably outside of the control of the tenderer AND no unfair advantage is given to the bidder which submits the late Quotation.
-Any decision to accept a late quotation will be made by the Head of Procurement following both (a) such verification as he or she feels appropriate and (b) approval by the Head of Internal Audit.
-However, deadlines may be extended at any time prior to their arrival so long as this complies with the principle of equal treatment and non-discrimination between tenderers. - 6.8.
+6.8.6.6.
 Suppliers must always be required to submit bids which comply with the tender documents.

-Variant bids may be permitted providing that the tender documents: - o Say whether a standard or reference bid is also required; - o Include the minimum requirements to be met by the variants; - o set award criteria which can be applied to the variants;
+Variant bids may be permitted providing that the tender documents:

+- Say whether a standard or reference bid is also required; - o Include the minimum requirements to be met by the variants; - o set award criteria which can be applied to the variants;